-For the first quarter 128,877 returns were filed electronically out of 360,081 total returns.
-With the implementation of phase one of regulation 3.14.18 NMAC, the division has begun to see an increase in the total number of CRS returns filed through electronic methods.
-A 4.3% increase occurred during the grace period in the two months since the requirement of electronically filed returns.
-Once the grace period expires in November, the number should increase again in the second quarter since penalties will be assessed for non-compliance with the regulation.
+For the second quarter 143,157 CRS and PIT returns were filed electronically out of 314,129 total returns.
+With the implementation of phase one of regulation 3.14.18 NMAC, the division saw a total increase of 56,100 electronically filed CRS returns.
 The PIT number will remain lower in the first two quarters since PIT is largely due in the second two quarters of the fiscal year.